 In an effort to assist states and MPOs in this effort, FHWA funded a study in 2008 entitled Integrating Climate Change into the Transportation Planning Process.
 The study examined how a number of MPO's are approaching the subject and identified opportunities for practitioners to address climate change within several key elements of transportation plans.
 Each of these elements can incorporate climate change directly, by explicitly addressing climate change, and indirectly, by addressing elements of transportation that are linked to climate change.
 Components within both statewide and metropolitan transportation plans that can include climate change are:

-The Strategic Highway Research Program 2 (SHRP 2) is in the final stages of completing a study entitled Incorporating Greenhouse Gas Emissions into the Collaborative Decision-Making Process (SHRP 2-C09).
+In addition, the Strategic Highway Research Program 2 (SHRP 2) completed a study entitled Incorporating Greenhouse Gas Emissions into the Collaborative Decision-Making Process (SHRP 2-C09).
 The report presents information to practitioners on how GHG emissions can be incorporated into transportation planning and decision making.
 The report is accompanied by a Practitioners' Handbook that provides a useful reference guide on how GHG emissions and energy factors can be considered in different planning and decision-making contexts.
+The Denver Regional Council of Governments (DRCOG), Massachusetts DOT and Washington DOT are implementing this SHRP2 product.

-The EPA's MOVES model is the recommended tool for GHG analysis and represents a significant improvement over MOBILE6.2 for energy and GHG modeling.
+The EPA's MOVES model is the recommended model for calculating on-road GHG emissions.
 The MOVES model develops on-road energy consumption and emissions estimates based on speed and vehicle power output.
 MOVES has already been used by several State and local agencies for GHG analyses.
-EPA plans to add additional energy and GHG enhancements for future versions of MOVES.
 California's EMFAC model also estimates CO2 emissions; however, since EMFAC reflects the California fleet and emissions control programs, it is only suitable only for use in California.

 Several States have specific requirements regarding GHG emissions analysis for transportation plans, programs, and projects.
 Following are some examples; but this should not be considered a comprehensive list: